Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Ratified value documentation from an owners club

-There are a number of factors that can influence exactly how much your vintage car insurance or classic car insurance policy will cost.
+There are a number of factors that can influence exactly how much your classic or vintage car insurance policy will cost.
 These include:

 - How old you are.
 Younger drivers have less experience on the road than older drivers and statistics show that they are involved in more crashes.
 This fact is reflected in insurance premiums.